Previous Posts

 • 2010-34: 14 weeks

 ORIGINALLY POSTED 19th August 2010 11,279 views on developerworks I knew it had been a while, but I wouldn’t have guessed it was 14 weeks since I last posted.
-Nothing much changes thought, the NetApp fan boys are being just as defensive as ever, EMC (well Mr Symm) are still spending as much time writing [Read More]
+Nothing much changes thought, the NetApp fan boys are being just as defensive as ever, EMC (well Mr Symm) are still spending as much time writing about IBM and its dieing products, if DS8000 had died as many times as Mr Burke suggested, we should be-renaming it CAT8000, since it must have 9 lives… I can assure you all its very much alive and kicking, and will continue on for many… [Read More]

 • 2010-24: Still alive and Verplexed

-ORIGINALLY POSTEED 10th June 2010 12,877 views on developerworks After a couple of weeks of car hell, that resulted in the entire removal of the intake manifold, just to get to the darn crappy sensor that had packed up (and Land Rover informed me was the 3rd re-design – in any other business that would [Read More]
+ORIGINALLY POSTEED 10th June 2010 12,877 views on developerworks After a couple of weeks of car hell, that resulted in the entire removal of the intake manifold, just to get to the darn crappy sensor that had packed up (and Land Rover informed me was the 3rd re-design – in any other business that would mean ‘ 2x faulty design) but anyway, thanks Geoff for the help in removing and fitting and now the TD4 has sprung back into life.
+Meanwhile work overload continues… 6.1 with everything it entails has and is keeping the whole team and more 100% saturated.… [Read More]

 2010-24: Still alive and Verplexed